Agnik7/voice-assistant-vanilla/README.md

 - Clone this repository into your local device.
 - Open the Command Prompt/Terminal in this directory.
 - Run `pip install -r requirements.txt` to install all the required packages and libraries.
-- Type `python main.py` and hit enter
+- Type `python main.py` and hit enter to run the voice assistant

 ## List of commands
 If you don't know where to start, say **help** to get the list of commands.